mostly-ai/mostlyai-mock/README.md

             {
                 "column": "order_id",
                 "referenced_table": "orders",
-                "description": "each order has between 1 and 2 items", }
+                "prompt": "each order has between 1 and 2 items", }
         ],
     },